JUVOJustin/wp-secure-actions/readme.md

 ## Example
 ### Create and execute Action
 This example creates an action that sends an email to users who updated their profile.
-In this example the action is executed immediately but you can execute it any time later within its expiration interval.
+In this example, the action is executed immediately, but you can execute it any time later within its expiration interval.
 ```php
 // Create action at any time after init hook was executed
 add_action( 'profile_update', 'createAction', 10, 2 );